-- Group revenue from operations increased by 1.8% to \$468.2 million (2013: \$460.0 million) driven primarily by 28% revenue growth in the vehicle servicing (MotorServe) business and 6% growth in accommodation (NRMA Holiday Parks) revenue.
-This was partially offset by lower Travel commissions following the sale of the wholesale Travel business during the year.
-Revenue from Membership subscriptions grew by a modest 1% year on year; - Operating profit before depreciation, amortisation and impairment, change in fair value of investments and profit share from Joint Ventures and Associates decreased by \$7.9 million to \$56.6 million.
-After adjusting for start-up costs for new products and services such as Emergency Home Assist and Living Well Navigator plus costs associated with the transition to new technology platforms, underlying cash profits are in line with the prior year; - Investment Income increased 12% to \$33.0 million due to an improved yield from changes in the mix of investments and increased distributions for a number of assets; - Interests in jointly controlled ventures (primarily Travelodge) and associate companies generated \$31.9 million of the Group's share of profit, up from \$12.1 million in 2013 as a result of improved underlying hotel performance and a strong lift in hotel book values; - Operating profit before change in fair value of investments increased by 71% to \$41.6 million (2013: \$24.3 million); - The increase in net fair value of the investment portfolio of \$31.9 million (2013: \$20.8 million increase) reflects another positive year on world share markets; - The Group recorded a profit before tax of \$73.5 million compared to the prior year's profit before tax of \$45.1 million.
+- Group revenue from operations increased by 4.1% to \$487.6 million (2014: \$468.2 million) driven primarily by 22% revenue growth in the vehicle servicing (MotorServe) business with new store openings and 8% growth in accommodation (NRMA Holiday Parks) revenue.
+This was partially offset by a full year of lower Travel commissions following the sale of the wholesale Travel business during the previous financial year.
+Revenue from Membership subscriptions grew by 3.5% year on year; - Reported revenue is shown net of approximately \$28m of discounts we provided to our Members during the year; - Investment Income increased 35.5% to \$44.7 million due to increased distributions from a number of assets and improved yield from changes in the mix of investments; - Operating profit before depreciation and amortisation, change in fair value of investments and profit share from Joint Ventures and Associates increased by 22.1% to \$69.1 million.
+This is driven by the revenue growth above and continued focus on costs; - Interests in jointly controlled ventures (primarily Travelodge) and associate companies generated \$35.9 million of the Group's share of profit, up from \$31.9 million in 2014 as a result of improved underlying hotel performance and a continued lift in hotel book values; - Operating profit before change in fair value of investments increased by 44% to \$59.8 million (2014: \$41.6 million); - The decrease in net fair value of the investment portfolio of \$2.2 million (2014: \$31.9 million increase) reflects the increased distributions and marginal overall movement on world share markets; - The upward revaluation of the Group's investment property by \$11.4 million, reflecting strong property prices, contributed to the year's results; - The Group recorded a stable profit before tax of \$73.3 million compared to the prior year's \$73.5 million.